 - Properly supervise employees

 - Provide proper safety and protective gear

-- Inspect workplace to ensure it’s free of hazards
+- Inspect the workplace to ensure it’s free of hazards

-If you or a family member were injured while working as a railroad employee, it’s critical you understand the timelines for bringing a claim, as well as the important information and paperwork you’ll need.
+Suppose you or a family member were injured while working as a railroad employee.
+In that case, you must understand the timelines for bringing a claim and the essential information and paperwork you’ll need.

-Alabama and federal law states that the statute of limitations for filing a FELA claim is three years from the date your injury occurred or was discovered.
-Note that this means if you wait longer than three years, you may be permanently barred from recovering compensation.
-Ensure you protect your rights to the compensation you deserve by notifying your employer about your injury immediately, and contact an attorney for advice on next steps.
+Alabama and federal law state that the statute of limitations for filing a FELA claim is three years from the date your injury occurred or was discovered.
+You may be permanently barred from recovering compensation if you wait longer than three years.
+Ensure you protect your rights to the compensation you deserve by notifying your employer about your injury immediately, and contact an attorney for advice on the next steps.

-It’s not required to work with an attorney after you’re injured on the job, but it’s a smart idea.
-Proving negligence involves gathering evidence to support your case, as well as proving the extent of your injuries and losses.
+Working with an attorney after you’re injured on the job is not required, but it’s a smart idea.
+Proving negligence involves gathering evidence to support your case and proving the extent of your injuries and losses.
 Our legal team has decades of experience working with these types of claims.

 We understand the difficulties of losing time from work and trying to recover from an injury.
 We’ll work to maximize the outcome of your case.